gokalpayaz/order_api/README.md

 To view application logs in Kibana, you need to create an index pattern:

 1. Open Kibana at `http://localhost:5601`
-2. Navigate to Management → Stack Management → Kibana → Index Patterns
+2. Navigate to Management → Stack Management → Data → Index Management.
+If you already started the application (recommended), there should be one already so you can skip index creation steps.
 3. Click "Create index pattern"

+After Index creation, we should create a data view to display our logs.
+1. Navigate to Analytics → Discover.
+2. Click "Create data view"
+3. Name anything you'd like.
-4. Enter `logstash-*` as the index pattern
+4. Use `logstash-*` as the index pattern
 5. Select `@timestamp` as the Time field
-6. Click "Create index pattern"
+6. Click "Save data view to Kibana"

-After creating the index pattern, you can view logs in the Discover section of Kibana.

 ### Log Management